 Your estate agent can also arrange professional photography, write a compelling property listing, advise you on the best time to sell, and target expat buyers – giving you the best chance of making a successful sale.

-As soon as you decide to sell, engage the services of an independent, English-speaking lawyer who specialises in property law.
+As soon as you decide to sell, you'll need to engage the services of an independent, English-speaking solicitor who specialises in property law.

 - Ask for recommendations and request testimonials.

 - Research their credentials - check that they belong to the local bar association.